BharatKatyal/S3-Apigateway-SES/README.md

 Update: Line 10 in the HTML file and update the endpoint
 ![banner](https://github.com/BharatKatyal/S3-Apigateway-SES/blob/main/github_doc_images/html_update.png?raw=true)

 Go ahead and open the html file locally or on S3 and input the data.
-You should see the following screen when sucessful
+You should see the following screen when successful

 ![banner](https://github.com/BharatKatyal/S3-Apigateway-SES/blob/main/github_doc_images/html_post.png?raw=true)

+# Additional Information for Production
+1. You should modify the dynamo table ProvisionedThroughput referenced in the template.yaml configurations to match your use case.
+     ` ProvisionedThroughput:
+        ReadCapacityUnits: 1
+        WriteCapacityUnits: 1`

+2. Modify the Lambda Policy to use case.
+     ` Policies:
+        - DynamoDBCrudPolicy:
+            TableName: !Ref UserDataTable`

+3. Update CORS
+ `AllowOrigin: "'*'"` # Replace with your domain in production